![]() |

 ).Additionally, the responseXML

-XML DOM tree currently supported by DSE is a reduced subset of the DOM Level 3 Core API supported in a web browser.
-The following objects and properties are supported by the DSE implementation:
+XML DOM tree currently supported by DSEP4TP is a reduced subset of the DOM Level 3 Core API supported in a web browser.
+The following objects and properties are supported:

 Node | Document | Element | Attr | CharacterData | Text |